starknet-edu/starknetbook/src/ch02-05-testnet-deployment.md

 >
 > #### 🟩 Solution:
 >
 > It means you probably just created a new wallet and it has **not been deployed yet**.
 To accomplish this you have to fund your wallet with tokens and **transfer tokens** to a **different** wallet address.
 For Sepolia tokens you can check this [faucet](https://starknet-faucet.vercel.app/).
-For more ways to get Sepolia tokens, a detailed intructons can be found in the [Get Sepolia Tokens](./ch02-05-01-start-with-sepolia.md) section.
+For more ways to get Sepolia tokens, a detailed instructions can be found in the [Get Sepolia Tokens](./ch02-05-01-start-with-sepolia.md) section.
 >
 > **Still doesn't work?**
 >